frnikho/Area/documentation/SERVICES.md

 ## Configuration

-before using GitHub action reactions, you need to create a GitHub developer application here: https://github.com/settings/apps/new
+Before using GitHub action reactions, you need to create a GitHub developer application here: https://github.com/settings/apps/new

 write the name of your application and the home page url.